honest comparison

 Annual contract requiredNo, month-to-monthSometimes for published discount

-Pick-a-spot at entry tierYes, $39 StarterLimited; not first-class
+Pick-a-spot at entry tierYes, $15 StarterLimited; not built in

-Branded mobile appMobile-web + PWAWhite-label native, higher tier
+Branded mobile appMobile web, installableWhite-label native, higher tier

 Payment processorStripe Connect, your accountWL-mediated, bundled rates